krakphp/mw/doc/cookbook/container-middleware.rst

 Container Middleware
 ====================

-You can easily integrate your middleware stacks with any PSR container using the ``Mw\Context\Container`` which will allow any middleware to be a container identifier and give you access to your container via the mw context.
+You can easily integrate your middleware stacks with any PSR container using the ``Mw\Context\ContainerContext`` which will allow any middleware to be a container identifier and give you access to your container via the mw context.

 .. code-block:: php